 It may sound like a pretty shade of makeup, but in reality, pink eye (or conjunctivitis) can resemble horror movie makeup, including green goo oozing from your eye.

-“The most common cause of pink eye is a virus, but it can also be due to an allergy or bacteria,” says Dr. Klein.
+“The most common cause of pink eye is a virus, but it can also be due to an allergy or bacteria,” says Dr. Hall.
 “The viral and bacterial forms are very contagious and are passed from person to person similar to the common cold.”

-Therefore, Klein suggests treating pink eye like a cold by washing your hands regularly and trying to avoid human interaction as often as possible in the three to five days the infection generally takes to subside.
+Therefore, Hall suggests treating pink eye like a cold by washing your hands regularly and trying to avoid human interaction as often as possible in the three to five days the infection generally takes to subside.